paulrougieux/biotrade/scripts/front_end/readme_front_end.md

 - `mk_slope`: annual variation (slope) obtained from the Mann-Kendall test
 - `mk_significance_flag`: 1 means that the statistical test is valid (significance level = 0.05), 0 otherwise
 - `unit`: measurement units of the data

+## trade_quantity_annual_variation.csv
+Csv that contains annual data of bilateral trade quantities for each of the key products.
+The related reporters, partners as well the source of data are reported.
+Data can be associated to import or export flows.
+As general rule, data taken by the source have year frequency.
+For Comtrade source if there are more updated data with monthly frequency (generally the most recent years) and a lack of yearly data, an aggregation over the last 12 months is performed instead.
+There are 9 columns:
+- `source`: source of data which could be "comtrade" or "faostat"
+- `reporter_code`: ISO3 code of data reporter
+- `partner_code`: ISO3 code of data partner
+- `product_code`: FAO code of the product
+- `import_flag`: 1 when the quantity is associated to import, meaning that the reporter is the importer and the partner the exporter, 0 means that the reporter is the exporter and the partner the importer
+- `period`: time of data
+- `value`: data registered
+- `unit`: measurement units of the data
+- `estimate_flag`: 1 when the quantity is the aggregation of the last 12 monthly data, 0 means yearly data not manipulated

+## trade_value_annual_variation.csv
+Csv that contains annual data of bilateral trade monetary values for each of the key products.
+The related reporters, partners as well the source of data are reported.
+Data can be associated to import or export flows.
+As general rule, data taken by the source have year frequency.
+For Comtrade source if there are more updated data with monthly frequency (generally the most recent years) and a lack of yearly data, an aggregation over the last 12 months is performed instead.
+There are 9 columns:
+- `source`: source of data which could be "comtrade" or "faostat"
+- `reporter_code`: ISO3 code of data reporter
+- `partner_code`: ISO3 code of data partner
+- `product_code`: FAO code of the product
+- `import_flag`: 1 when the monetary value is associated to import, meaning that the reporter is the importer and the partner the exporter, 0 means that the reporter is the exporter and the partner the importer
+- `period`: time of data
+- `value`: data registered
+- `unit`: measurement units of the data
+- `estimate_flag`: 1 when the monetary value is the aggregation of the last 12 monthly data, 0 means yearly data not manipulated